What Makes A Puzzle Difficult?

 Why are so many puzzlers afraid to tackle a black and white puzzle?
 They're just puzzles, after all.

 In a word: Color.
 There is none.
 The single most important element most puzzlers rely on to solve a puzzle is gone.
 The dingo done ate your baby.

 The challenge, however, isn't the fact that color is missing ...
 It's that your brain can't grok how to devise a plan of attack.
 How do you separate pieces, create groupings, or enjoy a puzzle when your crutch is snatched away from you?

 Despite the lack of color, my animals puzzles provide a wide assortment of clues how to solve the puzzle despite the lack of color and standard piece shapes.
 Lines, shapes, and patterns are the keys.
 There are literally thousands of details within the artwork that will guide the way—line width, line shapes, patterns of all kinds.
 Look for odd shapes within the art, eyes, feet, beaks, horns, stripes, dots, fur, squiggles, straight lines, and more to help you solve the puzzles.
 Your brain will figure it out ... and enjoy the process.

 OddGoods animal puzzles are definitely challenging.
 And for some, maybe the most difficult puzzles they will ever take on.
-However, you haven't felt a sense of accomplishment quite like the feeling you will get after placing the last piece of one of my black and white puzzles.
+However, you haven't felt a sense of accomplishment quite like the feeling you will get after placing the last piece of one of my black and white puzzles: choose from birds, cats, and big fish.
 That being said, I do recommend having a bottle of wine nearby.